lechmazur/pact/README.md

 - "For round 18, I bid 3.
 For 19-20, I will bid 2 if you ask 2.
 You profit 1 and I gain 3.
 Deal?"
 - "Trade at 14 ensures you 4 profit and me 46."

 ---
-## Benchmark Mechanics

-Two agents, a buyer and a seller, chat once per round for 20 rounds, then each submits one price.
-If **bid ≥ ask**, a trade executes at the midpoint.
-Buyer profit is **value − price**, seller profit is **price − cost**.
-Per-round profit is the ground truth.

-**Primary scoring:** the **Composite Model Score (CMS)**.
-CMS blends **opponent-balanced share** with **surplus share**, so models are rewarded for both beating strong opponents and capturing more of the economic pie.
-We fix a single α from data, report CMS with uncertainty, and use a Glicko-2 leaderboard as a secondary view.

-Each match is deterministic given its seed.
-Private values are redrawn every game from four distributions (uniform, correlated, semi-bimodal, heavy-tailed).
-All chat and prices are public within a game, so agents adapt round by round but start each matchup from scratch.
-Every event is logged to JSONL for audit and exact reproduction.

----
 ## Why Conversation Matters in Agent Benchmarks